Dre Campbell Farm

 How to Apply Agricultural Lime

-As noted earlier, the method of application will depend on which kind of lime you’re using and where you’re using it.
+As noted earlier, the method of application will depend on which form of lime you’re using and where you’re using it.

 In the vegetable garden, you’ll want to treat individual plants by sprinkling garden lime powder around the base.
 For open plots, sprinkle it over dry soil and rake it in evenly.